29 Nov, 2014 by LIYSF

 The tailored academic program allowed me to quench my thirst for physics and mathematics, whether that be through receiving an exclusive tour of Oxford’s Physics Department

 , or by visiting the Mullard Space Laboratory

-One lecture that resonated with me in particular was that of Professor Murray Shanahan of the Department of Computing from the Imperial College London.
-His work was attempting to model the human brain more effectively using computers, which would thus allow for the creation of an artificial intelligence.
-It is argued however, that because his work involves attempting to perfectly simulate the electrical currents of the brain into computer signals, that instead of forming an entirely new “brain”, he would be simply recreating, or cloning, the brain – the memories, the emotions, and the thought processes, of the original subject.
-Neither neuroscience nor computational science were fields that had ever interested me previously.
-However I walked away from that controversial, and intriguing lecture, wanting to explore the field, and science, further.
+One lecture that resonated with me, in particular, was that of Professor Murray Shanahan of the Department of Computing from the Imperial College London.
+His work was attempting to model the human brain more effectively using computers, which would thus allow for the creation of artificial intelligence.
+It is argued, however, that because his work involves attempting to perfectly simulate the electrical currents of the brain into computer signals, instead of forming an entirely new “brain”, he would be simply recreating, or cloning, the brain – the memories, the emotions, and the thought processes, of the original subject.
+Neither neuroscience nor computational science was fields that had ever interested me previously.
+However, I walked away from that controversial, and intriguing lecture, wanting to explore the field, and science, further.

-LIYSF also had an equally extensive social program that aimed to broaden student horizons of different cultures, and get us thinking beyond ourselves and our countries.
-When you meet someone from a place you’ve never heard of before, with a name you can’t pronounce, and they dress differently to you, and have a different faith to you, there is simply nothing more humbling then being able to connect with them over science – it’s indescribable.
+LIYSF also had an equally extensive social program that aimed to broaden student horizons of different cultures and get us thinking beyond ourselves and our countries.
+When you meet someone from a place you’ve never heard of before, with a name you can’t pronounce, and they dress differently to you and have a different faith to you, there is simply nothing more humbling than being able to connect with them over science – it’s indescribable.
 The forum’s social program included the “International Cabaret

 The main program of the LIYSF was followed by the optional CERN trip